Was Entropy Conserved between BBN and Recombination?: Results

-This process of fixing $z_{eq}$ and $\theta_s$ is illustrated in Figure \ref{fig:powerspectra_progression}.
-The top left panel of Figure \ref{fig:powerspectra_progression} depicts the power spectra for two decay scenarios described by $\maxyr = 0.2$, $T_{\mathrm{RH}} =\SI{3.16e-3}{MeV}$, and either $f_\gamma = 0.4$ (dotted red line) or $f_\gamma = 0.7826$ (dashed blue line).
+This process of fixing $z_{eq}$ and $\theta_s$ is illustrated in Fig.\ \ref{fig:powerspectra_progression}.
+The top left panel of Fig.\ \ref{fig:powerspectra_progression} depicts the power spectra for two decay scenarios described by $\maxyr = 0.2$, $T_{\mathrm{RH}} =\SI{3.16e-3}{MeV}$, and either $f_\gamma = 0.4$ (dotted red line) or $f_\gamma = 0.7826$ (dashed blue line).
 These values of $f_\gamma$ correspond to equivalent deviations in either direction about the sweet spot $f_\gamma = 0.5913$.
-Then, in the top right panel of Figure \ref{fig:powerspectra_progression}, we alter $\omega_{cdm}$ in order to fix $z_{eq}$ and change $h \equiv H_0/(\SI{100}{\kilo\meter\per\second\per\mega\parsec})$ to compensate for the change in $\theta_s$.
+Then, in the top right panel of Fig.\ \ref{fig:powerspectra_progression}, we alter $\omega_{cdm}$ in order to fix $z_{eq}$ and change $h \equiv H_0/(\SI{100}{\kilo\meter\per\second\per\mega\parsec})$ to compensate for the change in $\theta_s$.
 Even though $\theta_s$ is fixed, there is a lingering offset in peak locations.
-As mentioned in Section \ref{sec:Neff}, this phase shift is caused by the addition of extra free-streaming radiation \cite{bashinsky_signatures_2004,follin_first_2015,baumann_phases_2016}.
+As mentioned in Sec.\ \ref{sec:Neff}, this phase shift is caused by the addition of extra free-streaming radiation \cite{bashinsky_signatures_2004,follin_first_2015,baumann_phases_2016}.
 Furthermore, the alteration of $\omega_{cdm}$ results in an amplification or suppression of all modes.
 Therefore, Planck data adjusts the amplitude $A_s$.
-The bottom panel of Figure \ref{fig:powerspectra_progression} shows a continuation of the top right panel, with corrections to $\omega_{cdm}$ and $h$, but now with an additional change in $A_s$ such that the first peak height is the same as that of the best-fit $\Lambda$CDM spectrum.
+The bottom panel of Fig.\ \ref{fig:powerspectra_progression} shows a continuation of the top right panel, with corrections to $\omega_{cdm}$ and $h$, but now with an additional change in $A_s$ such that the first peak height is the same as that of the best-fit $\Lambda$CDM spectrum.